gwalliman/genost_interpreter/README.md

 Methods have variable scopes: each method has access to its own local variables and the variables of the parent scopes (i.e. ancestor bodies).
 Methods always have access to the main body's variables, since all methods are declared within the main body.
 Theoretically, we could declare a method within another method, so that the child method could access the parent's variables.
-However, by convention, all methods will be defined on the same level at the beginning of the automatically generated code, and so we will have effectively a two-level variable scope.
+However, by convention, all methods will be defined separately in the main code body at the beginning of the automatically generated code, and so effectively, each method will only have access to its own local variables and those in the scope of the main code body.

 We allow two kinds of methods in this program: internal methods, and external methods.